fungos/blog/content/cr-simple-c-hot-reload.md

 I've checked some scripting languages and none of them fit most of the listed requirements.
 The better ones are slow or complex and the faster ones (as Lua) have annoying syntax.
 I mostly based my evaluation on [this][0] very nice listing with some benchmarks and code samples.

-In the other hand, creating a kind of C script is not that simple, it requires much more code to achieve something usable than integrating some ready-to-use scripting language.
+On the other hand, creating a kind of C script is not that simple, it requires much more code to achieve something usable than integrating some ready-to-use scripting language.
 There is a bunch of libraries and tools that can help, like embedding a simple compiler as [TCC][1] or one complex as [libclang/libtooling][2], or even maybe something that already embedded the compiler for us, as [C-Toy][3] or [CINT][4].
 But that adds a lot of dependency code, requires too much fiddling with build systems, still requires writing bindings and aren't really _easy to use_.

 The other option would be doing hot-reloading of the runtime code as we change it.
 Even if this may appear complex, it is at least not as complex as to write a simple language.
 One downside is that opposed to scripts, this area does not have much public content in both articles and source code forms.
 Luckily enough, this idea fits with my concept of hobby stuff and is doable in my free time.

 ### Hot Reloading

 One very known solution is [RuntimeCompiledCPlusPlus (RCC++)][5], other than that, there is nothing else **ready-to-use** even if this is a somewhat common practice privately.
-So first, lets thanks [Doug Binks][6] and [enkisoftware][12] for publishing RCC++ with an open source license, this is a much required improvement over the situation.
+So first, let's thanks [Doug Binks][6] and [enkisoftware][12] for publishing RCC++ with an open source license, this is a much required improvement over the situation.

 RCC++ is a full featured solution, and this comes with its own amount of complexity.
-On my case, I didn't need all features it offers, but I strongly recommend evaluating it when looking for a solution, as each one has its pros and cons.
+I didn't need all features it offers, but I strongly recommend evaluating it when looking for a solution, as each one has its pros and cons.
 To know more about its design and usage, I recommend reading [this article][13].

 Another good thing about RCC++ is that it has listing of some [alternatives][7] solutions on code hot-reloading, including some nice posts by people that use it for actual development like [this post][8] from [Our Machinery][9].
 Sadly, none of the projects with source code seems ready to use, as they look more like experimentation projects and most of them if not all, don't have multi platform support or are simple barely usable at all.